Amputation Claims Solicitors

 We have a range of funding options to help you finance your amputation claim.
 Most claims are managed on a ‘No Win No Fee’ basis.
 This approach allows you to proceed with your claim without any upfront costs, and you will only pay a fee if we successfully secure compensation for you.

-If you have legal expenses insurance or you are a trade union member, your legal fees may be covered by insurance.
+If you have legal expenses insurance or are a trade union member, your legal fees may be covered by insurance.
 We can look into this for you.

 It is also possible to self-fund your legal case.
-If you choose this option, rest assured that we provide a transparent fee structure and will discuss with you the potential costs from the outset.
+If you choose this option, rest assured that we provide a transparent fee structure and will discuss the potential costs with you from the outset.

 Amputations are among the most serious injuries.
 Claims can be incredibly complex and result in very high settlements.
 Since most personal injury claims end up on the desk of an insurance company, you need a legal team that knows how to deal with these large organisations.